Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 - Against the wishes of Kyshumu Xenos begins cutting the tails of Cybervators rather than killing instructing his cyber.fights to do the same

 - Xenos and/or Minia/Airiona discovers that Blue.type Cybervators are being forced to fight against their will.
-He inform Kyshumu who does not believe him.
+She informs Kyshumu who does not believe him.
 Kyshumu blames that fact that Xenos has been cutting the tails of Cybervators as the reason they do not remember fighting

 - People on the outside looking in are led to believe it is not a civil war but is instead a Cybervators turning cyber.beast slaying into a gladiator like sport.
 Along with cyber warfare at first